latticexyz/mud/packages/explorer/README.md

    pnpm dev
    ```

-   Files can now be edited in the `packages/explorer` directory, and changes will be reflected in the running explorer instance.
+   Files can now be edited in the `packages/explorer` directory, and changes will be reflected in the running World Explorer instance.